Is flavored water healthy?

 Given the mixed results, many parents might ask: is there any benefit to drinking flavored waters instead of a soda?

 Dr. Shetty says yes.
 “The main benefit of flavored waters is fewer added calories from sugar.
-Someone may even lose weight by switching from a soda with 150 cal per 12 oz to a bottle of flavored water with 5 cal per 16 oz.
+Someone may even lose weight by switching from a soda with 150 calories per 12 oz to a bottle of flavored water with 5 calories per 16 oz.
 Over time, fewer calories will result in weight loss.
 And if the water is sweetened with an artificial sweetener, it will contain fewer calories than a regular soda, but the same as a diet soda.”

 Flavored waters may also help with weight management in children.